prebid/prebid.github.io/prebid-mobile/prebid-mobile-rendering.md

 ![How Prebid Mobile Works]({{site.baseurl}}/assets/images/prebid-mobile/rendering/prebid-in-app-bidding-overview-pure-prebid.png){: .pb-lg-img :}

-1. Prebid SDK sends the bid request to the Prebid Server.
+1. Prebid SDK makes a bid request to Prebid Server.
 1. Prebid Server runs the header bidding auction among preconfigured demand partners.
 1. Prebid Server responses with the winning bid.
-1. Prebid SDK renders the creative from recieved bid.
+1. Prebid SDK renders an ad.

 ### GAM Integration

 ![How Prebid Mobile Works]({{site.baseurl}}/assets/images/prebid-mobile/rendering/prebid-in-app-bidding-overview-gam.png){: .pb-lg-img :}

-1. Prebid SDK makes a bid request.
+1. Prebid SDK makes a bid request to Prebid Server.
 1. Prebid Server runs the header bidding auction among preconfigured demand partners.
 1. Prebid SDK, via GAM Event Handler, sets up the targeting keywords into the GAM's ad request.
 1. GAM SDK makes an ad request and recieves the set of ad sources.
 1. Basing on the creative the GAM Event Handler decides whether it's a Prebid Ad or no.
 1. The winner is displayed in the App with the respective rendering engine - prebid or GAM.
 GAM event handler manages the ad views.

-GAM Event Handlers determines that Prebid won basing on the next GAM features:
+GAM Event Handlers determines if a Prebid Line Item was selected in the ad server using the following GAM features:

 - [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/banner#app_events) for the display and video ads.
 It means that creative should contain App Event tag.
 - [VAST Metadata Changes](https://firebase.google.com/docs/reference/swift/googlemobileads/api/reference/Classes/GADRewardedAd#admetadatadelegate) for the Rewarded Video.
 It means that VAST should contain special metainformation.